If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 You cannot get syphilis from kissing, hugging, sharing baths or towels, swimming pools, toilet seats or from sharing cups, plates or cutlery.

-If you’ve had unprotected sex, don’t wait and hope for the best, have a test as soon as you can.
+If you’ve had unprotected sex, have a test as soon as you can.
 It’s the only way you can be sure that you have syphilis or not and left untreated, it can cause serious damage to your body.

 Syphilis is usually treated with a single antibiotic injection or a course of injections.
-If you are allergic to penicillin (which is a type of antibiotic often used to treated syphilis) you will probably be prescribed another type of antibiotic in tablet form.
+If you are allergic to penicillin (which is a type of antibiotic) you will be prescribed another type of antibiotic in tablet form.

 This treatment is very effective for both first and second stage syphilis and should cure it.
 Syphilis can also be treated and cured in the latent and third stages but treatment cannot reverse any damage that has already been done to your body.